jongarrison/jongarrison.github.io/content/blogs/boat-resume.md

     <img style="" src="/images/boat-resume/strangewaves.jpg" />
 </p>

 [2015 Boat Build and Salish Sea Row](https://www.flickr.com/photos/earthwandering/albums/72157655062288763/) - My friend and I built two of his "Loon" camping rowboat designs and rowed them from PT up into the Canadian Gulf Islands and back to Anacortes.
 It was an amazing trip.
-We had both thought a lot about the design and to then contemplate it in a long ocean trip was a real reality check.
+We had both thought a lot about the design and to then contemplate it in a long ocean trip was a solid reality check.
 The design held up very well and I am still using Red Zep to this day.

 <p style="width:100%; text-align: center;">
     <img style="" src="/images/boat-resume/red-zep-frame.jpg" />